kartikkk2005/saarthi-ai/README.md

 ## 📌 Overview

-Saarthi.AI is a conceptual AI-driven system designed to optimize Rupeezy’s Authorized Person (AP) acquisition pipeline.

-It addresses inefficiencies in traditional Relationship Manager (RM)-driven workflows by introducing a scalable, multilingual, and real-time lead qualification layer.
+Saarthi.AI is an idea we developed to improve how Rupeezy onboards Authorized Persons (APs).

+Right now, the process depends heavily on Relationship Managers (RMs), which creates delays and missed opportunities.
+Our goal is to introduce an AI-based system that can handle early-stage conversations with leads in a faster and more scalable way.

 ---

-## 🚨 Problem
+## 🚨 What’s the Problem?

-The current system suffers from three major bottlenecks:
+From our understanding, the current system has a few clear issues:

-* ⏱️ **Latency Trap**
+* ⏱️ **Delayed Responses**
-  Leads decay quickly; RMs cannot respond instantly outside business hours.
+  Leads often come in outside working hours, and by the time someone follows up, the interest is already gone.

-* 🌐 **Linguistic Barrier**
+* 🌐 **Language Gap**
-  Single-language communication reduces trust in Tier-2 and Tier-3 markets.
+  Many potential partners are more comfortable in their native language, but communication is mostly limited.

-* 📉 **Throughput Ceiling**
+* 📉 **Limited Capacity**
-  RMs operate in a 1:1 model, limiting scalability.
+  Since RMs can only handle one person at a time, scaling becomes difficult during campaigns.

 ---

-## 💡 Proposed Solution
+## 💡 Our Approach

-Saarthi.AI acts as an intelligent front-line agent that:

-* Responds instantly (24/7)
-* Supports multilingual and code-mixed conversations
-* Qualifies leads using a scoring system
-* Routes high-intent users to human RMs
+Instead of replacing RMs, Saarthi.AI is designed to support them.

+It works as a **first point of contact** that:

+* responds instantly,
+* talks in the user’s preferred language,
+* filters serious leads,
+* and passes only strong prospects to RMs.

+This allows RMs to focus more on closing rather than initial screening.

 ---

-## 🔑 Core Concepts
+## 🔑 Key Ideas Behind the System

-### 🗣️ Multilingual Interaction
+### 🗣️ Multilingual Conversations

+The system is designed to handle:

-* Dynamic language detection (Hindi, English, Hinglish, regional languages)
+* Hindi, English, Hinglish, and regional languages
+* Mixed-language inputs (like “mera broker better hai”)
-* Context-aware responses in mixed language
+* Replies in a similar language style as the user

+---

-### 🧠 Objection Handling
+### 🧠 Handling Objections

-* Retrieval-based responses (RAG approach)
-* Context-sensitive rebuttals
+Instead of fixed scripts, the idea is to:

+* understand what the user is saying,
+* refer to predefined knowledge,
+* and respond based on context.

+---

 ### 📊 Lead Qualification

-* Real-time scoring based on intent signals
-* Categories:
+Each interaction contributes to a simple scoring system:

-  * 🔥 Hot (>75)
+* 🔥 **Hot** → very interested, ready for RM
-  * 🌤️ Warm (40–75)
+* 🌤️ **Warm** → interested but not fully convinced
-  * ❄️ Cold (<40)
+* ❄️ **Cold** → low intent or not relevant

-### 🔁 Multi-turn Memory

-* Conversation continuity across sessions

-### 📲 Smart Handoff

-* Hot leads → RM
-* Warm leads → WhatsApp follow-up

 ---

-## 🏗️ High-Level Architecture (Conceptual)

-* Backend: FastAPI (async processing)
-* Frontend: Dashboard (Next.js)
-* Database: MongoDB
-* AI Stack:

-  * STT: Whisper / Bhashini
-  * LLM: GPT-based models
-  * TTS: ElevenLabs
+### 🔁 Conversation Memory

+If a user drops off and comes back later, the system should ideally continue from where it left off instead of starting over.

 ---

-## ⚠️ Challenges & Considerations

-* Voice latency in real-time conversations
-* Handling interruptions (user speaking over AI)
-* Preventing hallucinated responses
+### 📲 Lead Routing

+* Hot leads → sent directly to RM
+* Warm leads → followed up through WhatsApp

 ---

+## 🏗️ How We Imagine the System (Conceptual)

+We are not implementing this fully yet, but the idea is:

+* **Backend**: FastAPI (for handling requests asynchronously)
+* **Frontend**: Simple dashboard (Next.js)
+* **Database**: MongoDB
+* **AI Components**:

+  * Speech-to-Text → Whisper / Bhashini
+  * Language Model → GPT-based
+  * Text-to-Speech → ElevenLabs

+---

+## ⚠️ Challenges We Noticed

+While thinking through this system, a few practical issues came up:

+* Real-time voice delay can break the experience
+* Users may interrupt while AI is speaking
+* AI might generate incorrect or misleading responses

+---

-## 👥 Collaboration
+## 👥 Team Collaboration

-This repository is maintained as a **team project**.
+This repository is maintained as a team project.

-### Workflow:
+We are using a simple workflow:

-* Create branches for changes
+* work on separate branches
-* Use pull requests for merging
+* create pull requests
-* Maintain clear commit messages
+* review before merging

 ---